 1. Definitions

-c.
+d.
 “Platform” means the relevant web, online platform or other software service or application developed by Notabene, and shall include any modifications, customizations and derivatives of the same;

-g.
-“Standard Contractual Clauses” means the Standard Contractual Clauses based on the Commission Implementing Decision (EU) 2021/914, of 4 June 2021, as amended or updated from time to time (SCC or EU SCC), and similar clauses enacted pursuant to the Data Protection Law, incorporated into this DPA by reference.
+i.
+“EU SCCs” means the Standard Contractual Clauses based on the Commission Implementing Decision (EU) 2021/914, of 4 June 2021, as amended or updated from time to time, incorporated into this DPA by reference.

 2. Scope

 2.1.
-Notabene shall act as the Processor (“Processor”) in relation to the processing of Processed Data on behalf of the Customer/End User which is qualified as the Controller (“Controller”), exclusively for the purposes of executing the Agreement or as required by law, according to the terms and conditions of this DPA and of the Data Protection Law.
+Notabene shall act as the Processor (“Processor”) in relation to the processing of Processed Data on behalf of the Customer/End User which is qualified as the Controller (“Controller”), exclusively for the purposes of executing the Agreement or as required by law, according to the terms and conditions of this DPA and of the Data Protection Laws.

 2.3.
-In relation to any processing of Processed Data carried out by the Processor or by a Sub-processor, directly or through the respective Persons in Charge of Data Processing, for purposes other than those within the scope of this DPA and the Services engaged, and on the basis of different relationships with data subjects, the Processor or its subsequent Subcontractors shall not act as processors of the Controller in relation to the Processed Data, but as independent data controllers, or processors of entities other than the Controller, as the case may be.
+In relation to any processing of Processed Data carried out by the Processor or by a Sub-Processor, directly or through the respective Persons in Charge of Data Processing, for purposes other than those within the scope of this DPA and the Services engaged, and on the basis of different relationships with data subjects, the Processor or its subsequent Subcontractors shall not act as processors of the Controller in relation to the Processed Data, but as independent data controllers, or processors of entities other than the Controller, as the case may be.

 3. Term

 3.1.
-This DPA shall be effective from the date of acceptance of the Agreement up to the end of the transitional period of thirty (30) days granted after the termination of such Agreement or its related services.
+This DPA shall be effective from the date of acceptance of the Agreement up to the end of the transitional period of thirty (30) days granted after the termination of such Agreement or its related Services.

 4. Obligations of the Controller